 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Carroll County is 13.7 percent of the total population, and the child food insecurity rate is 25.4 percent.
+Feeding America estimates that the food insecurity rate in Carroll County is 17.4 percent of the total population, a 32 percent increase caused by COVID-19.
+The child food insecurity rate is 27.3 percent, a 43 percent increase caused by the pandemic.

 Food Insecurity Rate